quartiq/miniconf/miniconf_mqtt/README.md

 This crate exposes a [`miniconf`](https://crates.io/crates/miniconf) tree over MQTT using [`minimq`](https://crates.io/crates/minimq).

+It is built around one long-lived `minimq::Session`: reconnects, keepalive, and MQTT request/reply routing stay inside the MQTT layer, while `miniconf_mqtt` only adds settings-tree behavior on top.

 ## MQTT Contract

 The public MQTT behavior is intentionally stable and matches the Python client in